The LAST Factory

-Also available is our limited edition gift set which includes our popular LAST Record Preservative/Cleaner Kit in an original 1983 leatherette box, and a vintage LAST Coffee Cup.
-These are not reproductions.
-When our employees reorganized the warehouse they stumbled on 3 boxes of old promotional coffee cups.
-Manufactured in 1983 by Anchor Hocking (Lancaster Ohio), these milk glass pyrex cups were given out at trade shows, and were thought to be gone until a box was found during a warehouse clean-out.
+Also available is our limited edition gift set, which adds a vintage LAST Coffee Cup to the Record Preservative/Cleaner Kit.
+These cups are not reproductions.
+Made in 1983 by Anchor Hocking (Lancaster Ohio), these milk glass pyrex cups were given out at trade shows, and were thought to be gone until a box was found during a warehouse clean-out.